vlopezj/coq-course/README.md

 The course has started.
 If you still want to **take part**, you can *add your name to the list of participants* by [editing this file online][edit] and sending in a pull request.
 Be aware that you might have to work harder in the beginning in order to catch up.

-If you have questions, issues or patches, and do not want to use a Github, you can e-mail <project-coq-course@lopezjuan.com> instead.
+If you have questions, issues or patches, and do not want to use a Github account, you can e-mail <project-coq-course@lopezjuan.com> instead.

 [**Edit this file**][edit]